MrWolfZ/Conqueror/README.md

 # Conqueror - for building scalable & maintainable .NET applications

+> ATTENTION: This project is currently still undergoing active development and contrary to what some of this README says, everything in here is still subject to change.
+Therefore please do not yet use this project for any production application.

-**Conqueror** is a set of libraries that helps you build .NET applications in a structured way (using patterns like [command-query separation](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation), [chain-of-responsibility](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) (often also known as middlewares), [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern), [data streams](https://en.wikipedia.org/wiki/Data_stream), etc.), while keeping them scalable (both at development time as well as runtime).
+**Conqueror** is a set of libraries that helps you build .NET applications in a structured way (using patterns like [command-query separation](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation), [chain-of-responsibility](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) (often also known as middlewares), [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern), [data streams](https://en.wikipedia.org/wiki/Data_stream), etc.), while keeping them scalable (both from the development perspective as well as at runtime).

-See our [quickstart](quickstart) or [example projects](examples) if you want to jump right into using **Conqueror** by code examples.
+See our [quickstart](quickstart) or [example projects](examples) if you want to jump right into code examples for using **Conqueror**.
 Or head over to our [recipes](#recipes) for more detailed guidance on how you can utilize **Conqueror** to its maximum.
 Finally, if you want to learn more about the motivation behind this project (including comparisons to similar projects like [MediatR](https://github.com/jbogard/MediatR)), head over to the [motivation](#motivation) section.

 [![Build Status](https://github.com/MrWolfZ/Conqueror/actions/workflows/dotnet.yml/badge.svg)](https://github.com/MrWolfZ/Conqueror/actions/workflows/dotnet.yml)
 [![license](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)